BIBSYSDEV/authority-sru-proxy/README.md

   * Name: apigw-custom-domain-name-api-[sandbox|dev|test|prod]-bibs-aws-unit-no
   * Parameters:
     * HostedZoneId=[ID]
-* Create a CloudFormation stack for pipeline manually using the AWS Web Console, CLI or API.
+* Manually create a CloudFormation stack for pipeline using the AWS Web Console, CLI or API.
 This will bootstrap the app template
   * Template: pipeline.yml
   * Name: authority-sru-proxy-pipeline
   * Parameters: